tkalayci71/stable-diffusion-noise/readme.md

     predicted_noise = noise_pred_empty + cfg_scale * (noise_pred_text - noise_pred_empty)

 You can pass 2 image latents and 2 timesteps and 2 text embeddings to unet (which will process them in parallel as much as your hardware allows), and you get 2 predicted noise latents and use them in the formula above.
 Also, later, the empty prompt became the negative prompt, letting you manipulate the output image even further.

+## Experiments

+Some things I found:

+Negative noise.
+This kind of switches dark/light parts of the result image:

+    initial_noise = initial_noise * -1.0

+Flipped noise.
+Not always results in flipped images.

+    initial_noise = torch.flip(initial_noise,dims=[2])

+Messing with some parameters.
+This makes result image more high contrast:

+    beta_start: float = 0.00085 * 2

+Quantized noise (with adjusted mean and std).
+This has surprisingly little effect:

+    initial_noise = torch.randn(1,4,64,64)
+    initial_noise = torch.ceil(initial_noise)
+    initial_noise = initial_noise - torch.mean(initial_noise)
+    initial_noise = initial_noise / torch.std(initial_noise,unbiased=True)

+Regular noise (with adjusted mean and std).
+SD seems to tolerate this.
+Results are not necessarily better but different.

+    initial_noise = torch.rand(1,4,64,64)
+    initial_noise = initial_noise - torch.mean(initial_noise)
+    initial_noise = initial_noise / torch.std(initial_noise,unbiased=True)

+## Thoughts

+It is said that SD does not store training images, but stores distribution.
+It's unclear, do they mean histogram, or, mean and std, or something else?
+Either way, how do you recover data from distribution?
+If you store just mean and std of an image, almost infinite number of possible images would fit the bill .
+I can only speculate that if you store multiple distributions for different parts of the image, that would decrease number of  possible solutions.
+This seems plausible since Unet downsamples and upsamples the image multiple times.
+I'm starting to think this whole 'denoising' process may be similar to fourier transformation which I'm familiar with.
+If anyone really knows how this actually works, please let me know.